 The DPI engine inspects traffic from layers 4 to 7 using stream processing.
 Offloading decisions are taken at each stage of security processing based on the verdicts passed by the security modules.

 SlowPath transfers the first packet to the DPI engine to enforce security policies and categorize the traffic.
-For subsequent packets, which are offloaded to FastPath, FastPath transfers the packets to the DPI engine through direct packet delivery.
+For subsequent packets offloaded to FastPath, FastPath transfers the packets to the DPI engine through direct packet delivery.

 Packet transfer takes place through the DAQ (Data Acquisition) layer.
 After applying security policies, the DPI engine transfers the traffic back through the DAQ layer to SlowPath or FastPath, depending on the system that sends the packets.